 When the sun sets in the evening its rays scatter off the thickest part of the atmosphere.
 When the weather is going to be nice, you see the red wavelengths of color in the sky when the sun sets because the blue wavelengths get scattered and broken up in the atmosphere’s warm air.
 When the cold air replaces the warm air in the morning because of a passing storm, the sky will be a deep shade of red.
 A deep red color results from a high concentration of water in the atmosphere, indicating that the area will have rain and helping sailors predict poor weather.

 Looking at the Moon

-There’s an old rhyme that says: “When there’s a ring around the moon, rain or snow is coming soon.”
+There’s also an old rhyme that says: “When there’s a ring around the moon, rain or snow is coming soon.”
 This large ring looks like a halo or dim rainbow around the moon.
-The Indiana Public Media website explains that the halo effect occurs when the moon’s light diffracts, or bends, off small ice crystals in the atmosphere.
+The halo effect occurs when the moon’s light diffracts, or bends, off small ice crystals in the atmosphere.
 The ice crystals form thin clouds that you may or may not see.
 The high clouds occur because of a change in air pressure and generally indicate that storm clouds follow.

 - National Aeronautics and Space Administration: Air Has Weight and Temperature Affects it?

 - National Aeronautics and Space Administration: Air Pressure